kapaminska/10x_cards/README.md

 ## Project Status

 The project is currently in its MVP stage with core features under active development.
-Future releases will bring additional enhancements and new features.

 ## License